-Originally we had planed to replace the electric system with a solar water heater.
-Although that would’ve been the superior solution in regard to sustainability, unfortunately, a solar installation turned out to be cost prohibitive at this time and the sickly condition of our old dragon made an immediate change imperative, since a consulted specialist augured an explosive disaster in our near future otherwise.
-These inexpensive units can’t be calibrated for water temperature and ours was seriously overheating.
-Our groaning heater was of the kind typically installed here.
+Originally we had planned to replace the electric water heaters with a solar system.
+Although that would’ve been the superior solution in regard to sustainability, unfortunately, a solar installation turned out to be cost prohibitive at this time and the sickly condition of our old dragon made an immediate change imperative.
+Our groaning water heater was of the kind typically installed here.
 The on-demand electric heater also has a reservoir of about three liters of water, which, and that is the problem, is being kept hot at all times.
-Maintaining this small amount of scalding water, requires the unnecessary expenditure of huge amounts of electricity.
+Maintaining this small amount of scalding water requires the unnecessary expenditure of huge amounts of electricity.
 It shows in your bills, believe me!

 Now to the moth part of today’s musing.
 This exceedingly large moth chose our utility room to spent the night.
 She was sitting on the wall, pretty high up and stubbornly refused to fly back outside.

-Since we won’t leave any doors to the outside open overnight, barring slightly more toxic creatures, like sapos grandes and vipers from cohabitation, she couldn’t get out on her own.
-Apparently the dog food bag provided convenient shelter from the bright morning sun.
+Since we won’t leave any doors to the outside open overnight, to prevent slightly more toxic creatures, like sapos grandes and vipers from cohabitation, she couldn’t get out on her own.
+Apparently, the dog food bag provided convenient shelter from the bright morning sun.
 She tried to squeeze into a narrow hollow beneath the bag.
 Maybe the kibble’s aroma was plain irresistible …

-The moth was not only impressively large, but had beautiful markings in brown and gold with a little iridiscent blue, plus a purple and white wavy double line.
+The moth was not only impressively large, but had beautiful markings in brown and gold with a little iridescent blue, plus a purple and white wavy double line.

-Soon she transfered onto some greenery, stumbling over twigs and falling into a hole upside down.
+Soon she transferred onto some greenery, stumbling over twigs and falling into a hole upside down.
 Bright sunshine must disorient moths.

-She recovered soon, looking a little dazzled and bruised.
+But she recovered quickly if looking a little dazzled and bruised.